tactileblog/tactileblog.github.io/_posts/2018-12-03-Mi-InEar-Pro.md

 ---
 layout: post
-title: Xiaomi Mi-In Ear Headphones Pro
+title: Xiaomi Mi In-Ear Headphones Pro
 ---

 Outlier Xiaomi, the Chinese electronics giant, relatively unknown outside Asia, is not one you’d expect to make one of the greatest daily driver in-ear headphones I’ve ever used, but they’ve managed to pull it off.